arve0/feathers-mongodb-fuzzy-search/README.md

 // you may add multiple fields to the text index
-// see the mongodb documentation for more on $text const messages = app.service('messages') messages.Model.createIndex({ title: 'text' })
+// see the mongodb documentation for more on $text const messages = app.service('messages')

+// If you're using directly MongoDB: messages.Model.createIndex({ title: 'text' })
+// or if you're using Mongoose, use that instead:
+// messages.Model.index({  title: 'text' })

 // find documents with title containing 'cat'
 // will find titles including 'cat', 'cats', etc. thanks to mongodb stemming